 14. Position of the meter

-Our meter readers must have easy access to read Your meter.
-The meter must also be in a safe, secure and Weatherproof position.
-If it is not, or is not easy to get at, You must provide a suitable position and allow Us to move the meter.
+Our meter readers must have easy access to read your meter.
+The meter must also be in a safe, secure and weatherproof position.
+If it is not, or is not easy to get at, you must provide a suitable position and allow us to move the meter.
 You agree to pay our reasonable costs for moving the meter unless the unsuitable position was our fault or you are of pensionable age, chronically sick or have an impairment, disability or long term medical condition (including but not limited to a visual, auditory or mobility impairment) or any other characteristic we identify as being relevant.

 Ending this agreement

-16. Upon moving home and Your responsibility for the energy charges
+17. Upon moving home and your responsibility for the energy charges

 i.
-You must give Us at least two working days’ notice before You move home.
-You can do this by calling our call centre on 0800 975 1354 or online via Your online account.
-For more information refer to our help section at www.npowerselect.
-You must also give Us details of Your new address and Your final meter readings so that We can send You a final bill.
-If You have given Us the correct notice, Your agreement with will end on the date You move out of the property.
-If You fail to give the correct notice, Your agreement will end either:
+You must give us at least two working days’ notice before you move home. you can do this by calling our call centre on 0800 975 1354 or online via your online account.
+For more information refer to our help section at www.npowerselect.com you must also give us details of your new address and your final meter readings so that we can send you a final bill.
+If you have given us the correct notice, your agreement with will end on the date you move out of the property.
+If you fail to give the correct notice, your agreement will end either:

 whichever is first.